LewisTheScot/USAVotingGame/README.md

 ## The Game

 Simple grid based game where you the Voter has to reverse a series of obstacles to get to Vote in this year's election.
 The obstacles are ridiculous, hurrices, fires, covid, polce, white supremisits and COVID, but that's now life in the USA!

+## Testing git

+This is just tesing my git skills